We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Tim Johnson

-Tim is the Director for Strategy, Policy and Communications at the Civil Aviation Authority, responsible for driving forward the regulator's approach to major policy issues including EU Exit, innovation, airspace modernisation and consumer policy.
+As Director of CSP, Tim is responsible for driving forward the regulator’s approach to major policy issues, including innovation, airspace modernisation, and consumer policy.

-Prior to joining the CAA in January 2014, he was Head of Strategy and latterly Head of Regulation at NATS.
+He joined the CAA in January 2014, having previously worked at NATS as Head of Strategy and subsequently Head of Regulation.

 Tim also attends the Civil Aviation Authority Board.